AllenInstitute/AllenSDK/doc_template/nwb.rst

 Allen Cell Types Database NWB Files
 -----------------------------------

-The Allen SDK provides a basic python class for extracting data from Allen Cell Types Database NWB files.
+The Allen SDK provides a basic Python class for extracting data from Allen Cell Types Database NWB files.
 These files store data from intracellular patch-clamp recordings.
 A stimulus current is presented to the cell and the cell's voltage response is recorded.
-The file stores both stimulus and response for several experimental trials, here called "sweeps".
+The file stores both stimulus and response for several experimental trials, here called "sweeps."
 The following code snippet demonstrates how to extract a sweep's stimulus, response, sampling rate, and estimated spike times::